eslavnov/ttmg_server/README.md

 > [!IMPORTANT]
-> New native solution for cloud TTS providers: https://github.com/eslavnov/wyoming-cloud-streamer
+> This repo is outdated.
+New native solution for cloud TTS providers: https://github.com/eslavnov/wyoming-cloud-streamer

 # Talk To Me Goose - Stream LLM responses into TTS engines